luyadev/luya/docs/guide/concept-composition.md

-# Composition Concept
+# Composition concept

-When dealing with multiple language websites the {{\luya\web\Composition}} component is a powerfull tool to help building **multi lingual url rules**, generate websites with **localisation prefixes** (like www.example.com/de/ch) or define domains which should automatic trigger a website language trough **host info mapping**.
+When dealing with multi lingual websites the {{\luya\web\Composition}} component is a powerful tool to help building **multi lingual url rules**, generate websites with **localization prefixes** (e.g. www.example.com/de/ch) or define domains which should automatic trigger a website language trough **host info mapping**.

 To configure and setup the composition component you have to open the application configuration file and update the composition component in the components section.
-The below examples shows a very advanced use of the composition in order to show all possibilities.
+The below examples shows a very advanced use of the composition in order to expose all possibilities.

 ```php
 return [